Quick Answer

 The Math That Should Alarm You

-Let’s run the numbers on a typical millennial’s subscription stack.
+Run the numbers on a typical millennial’s subscription stack.
 Netflix ($15.49), Spotify ($11.99), iCloud storage ($2.99), a fitness app ($14.99), a news subscription ($9.99), Amazon Prime ($14.99), and a productivity tool ($12.99).
-That’s $83.43 per month — just from seven services.
+That’s $83.43 per month from just seven services.

 Now add the forgotten ones.
 The VPN you set up during a security scare.
 The language-learning app from your “new year, new me” phase.
 The cloud gaming service you tried once.
-Suddenly, you’re well past $120 monthly.
+Suddenly you’re well past $120 monthly.

 Price Hikes Make It Worse